circleci/circleci-docs/_docs/environment.md

 Please [contact us](mailto:sayhi@circleci.com) if some part of our environment is not suitable for you, and we will try to come up with a workaround.

-If any version is not listed here, SSH into our build boxes to check it manually (and [contact us](mailto:sayhi@circleci.com) so we can update this doc.
+If any version is not listed here, SSH into our build boxes to check it manually (and [contact us](mailto:sayhi@circleci.com) so we can update this doc).

 ## Base